Stuck in someone else's frames? break free!

 Cameron carefully reached over the side of his hospital bed and handed me a small green box.
 It was

-wrapped beautifully, obviously by a gift store -- perfect edges, a folded piece of ribbon held down with a gold embossed sticker.
+edges, a folded piece of ribbon held down with a gold embossed sticker.
 Surprised, I said, "For me?"

 "Of course.
 It wouldn't be Christmas unless you had something to unwrap from me," he replied.